cpowell/fuzzy-associative-memory/README.md

 # Fuzzy logic "Fuzzy Associative Memory"

 A Fuzzy Associative Memory (FAM for short) is a Fuzzy Logic tool for decision making.
+Fuzzy logic FAMs have a wide range of practical applications:

+* Control systems, such as governing a fan to keep a room at the "just right" temperature
+* Game AI, such as imbuing bots with human-like decision-making behavior
+* Prediction systems, linking causes with effects

+## How it works

-It uses Fuzzy Sets to establish a set of rules that are linguistic in nature; examples might include:
+A Fuzzy Associative Memory uses Fuzzy Sets to establish a set of rules that are linguistic in nature; examples might include:

 * "If the room is a bit warm, turn the fan up a little bit"
 * "If the orc's hit points are a little low, retreat from the enemy"